 The following billing modes are more straightforward or provide additional functionality:

-Allows you to specify a rate for a single day, or an entire month - also used primarily for aftercare
+Allows you to specify a rate for a single day, or an entire month.

 This lets you define Day, Night, Sat, Sun and Public holiday rates